 A copy of the Business Plan Guidance and other business-relevant material on the IBF website.

 The Small Business Finance website is a joint initiative by the Irish Banking Federation (IBF) and Chambers Ireland.
 Supported by additional content from sponsors Eversheds, Mazars and Energia, the Small Business Finance website is an open resource for small businesses of all backgrounds and at various stages of development on business planning and financial management.

-The Small Business Advisory Group, chaired by Minister Perry was established on 16th June 2011.
+The Advisory Group on Small Business, chaired by Minister Nash was established on 16th June 2011.
 The objective of this group is to facilitate structured and regular dialogue between the Minister and representatives of the small business sector on issues of concern.
 The membership is focussed on business people with direct experience in running a business.